-Driving alongside lochs and lakes, their waters glistening in the light, you’ll certainly feel a world away from day to day life on this trail.
-Tight bends and sweeping straights take you through tiny hamlets and through dramatic valleys, creating a road that is not only a joy for passengers, but for the driver too.
+Be captivated by the sheer beauty of North Wales and Snowdonia by taking this phenomenal road trip.
+Detour from the main route along the A5 to take the A4086 via Llanberis Pass, and you’ll soon discover the world of wonder that awaits.
+As you drive alongside lochs and lakes, their waters glistening in the light, you’ll feel a world away from day to day life on this trail.
+Tight bends and sweeping straights take you through tiny hamlets and dramatic valleys, creating a road that is not only a joy for passengers but the driver too.

 Once you’ve experienced the raw natural beauty of Snowdonia and got out the other side at Caernarfon, head along the A487 to catch the North Wales Expressway in Anglesey to finish with a flourish by the beautiful coast.